ElisabettaCarrara/twentyseventeen-child/README.txt

 == Description ==

-A blank child theme for Twenty Seventeen.
+A twenty seventeen child theme adding a full width page template.

 For more information about Twenty Seventeen please go to https://codex.wordpress.org/Twenty_Seventeen.